-10 Reasons to go on a Barge Cruise in Italy - By Johanna Castro
+10 Reasons to Take a Luxury Barge Cruise in Italy - By Johanna Castro

 When I said we were going on a barge cruise in Italy, my friends said, “But why go on a barge?”
 I showed them the itinerary, and they were a little unimpressed.
 “A barge cruise, from Venice?
 And you only cruise about 200kms.
 Why don’t you hire a car or travel by train – you’ll see more.” they said.